 Early on during the investigation of the Arts Council it became clear that there were no standardized methods of gauging feedback from authorizing groups about publications.
 When asked, fewer than 65% of respondents that said they receive publications from KAC said they read or refer to them on a regular basis.
 There is a strong preference for print publications among some authorizing groups, while the majority of publications distributed are available only in an online format.
 Another major finding is that several of publications lack relevance to the personal interests of target authorizing groups.

 Based on the results of my research, I recommend that KAC develop methods of asking for constituent feedback on a regular basis.
 They should also make a conscious effort to provide and make easily available print copies of publications as well as online publications when possible.
 The majority of the respondents indicated as a level of importance that publications are relevant to their specific work or personal interests.
 This information might be grounds for future research to be conducted to identify the specific needs and interests of each group.
 When possible, publications should be individually tailored to the authorizing groups that KAC has identified as most important to its work to reduce unnecessary information overload.

 Kropczynski, Jess N., "An External Communication Audit of the Kentucky Arts Council: An Analysis of the Publications Distributed by a State Agency" (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 193.